 What is the impact of Civil Partnership/Marriage on my Taxes?

-All answered here on Ireland's only dedicated Financial Planning resource for millennials!
+All answered here on Ireland’s only dedicated Financial Planning resource for investors and pension holders.

 This episode will aim to share with you the impact of marriage on your tax assessment, what that means in money terms, and what your options are to maximise any opportunities which arise (from a financial perspective obviously!).
 If you haven’t already then do check out Blog #28 where we shared the basics of Income Tax……a lot of this episode will make zero sense if not!